-Millipedes are common arthropods known for their segmented, cylindrical bodies and numerous legs.
+Millipedes are common arthropods known for their segmented, cylindrical bodies and numerous legs that can reach up to 14 inches in length given the region of the world they are living in.
+They contain many legs and are usually black to brown in the United States.
+You can use that in identifying a millipede infestation.
 While generally harmless, millipedes can become a nuisance when they invade homes, gardens, or greenhouses, particularly during warm and humid months.
-If you’re looking for an effective, natural method to control millipedes without resorting to harsh chemicals, diatomaceous earth (DE) may be your answer.
-In this blog post, we’ll explore what diatomaceous earth is, how it works on millipedes, and how to use it effectively for long-term control.
+If you’re looking for an effective, natural method to control a millipede infestation without resorting to harsh chemicals, diatomaceous earth (DE) may be your answer.
+In this blog post, we’ll explore what diatomaceous earth is, how it will work to get rid of millipedes, and how to use it effectively for long-term control without a pest control company.

 What Are Millipedes and Why Control Them?

-Millipedes are arthropods that feed on decaying plant matter, leaf litter, and other organic materials in the soil.
+Millipedes are arthropods that feed on decaying matter from dead plants, leaf litter, and other organic materials in the soil.
 While beneficial for soil health in low numbers, millipedes can become a problem when they invade spaces where they aren’t wanted.

-Millipedes are attracted to damp, dark areas and are commonly found in gardens, basements, greenhouses, and sometimes even bathrooms.
+Millipedes are attracted to damp, dark areas and are commonly found in gardens, basements, crawl spaces, greenhouses and sometimes even bathrooms.
 During periods of heavy rain, or when searching for shelter, they may enter homes in large numbers, creating a need for effective control measures.

 What is Diatomaceous Earth?

 There are two main types of DE: food-grade and filter-grade.
-Food-grade DE is safe for use around humans and pets, making it suitable for home and garden pest control.
+Food-grade diatomaceous earth is a natural and safe product for use around humans and pets, making it suitable for home and garden pest control.
 Filter-grade DE is used in industrial applications and should not be used in households or around animals.

 How Does Diatomaceous Earth Work on Millipedes?